Mat-dp/mat-dp-core/docs/MAT-DP Core Cookbook/complex.md

 ## **Printing**

-Below is an example of how you may wish to print resulting data from MAT-DP Core:
+Below is an example of how you may wish to print resulting data from Mat-dp core:

 ```py
 # Printing